Monday, February 22, 2010

 01 Spain

 A: Synthesisers ahoy!
 Trashtastic 1989 sound, like Bananarama trying to reinvent themselves but getting stuck on Black Box.
 Do they ever actually sing anything?
 Positively Turkish introduction in how long it is.
-Oh, there they go.
-Funny how they sound like those three old birds who sang that song in 2005.
-There’s an awful lot happening here but none of it is doing anything for me.
+[Eventually] Oh, there they go.
+They sound like

 02 Greece